 The examination is conducted in the form of an exam in a test format.

-The content of the test is determined on the basis of this Program of Professional Examination in Biology for admission to study for a master's degree in specialty 091 Biology and Biochemistry, educational and professional program "Biology".
+The content of the test is determined on the basis of this Program of Professional Examination in Genetics for admission to study for a master's degree in 091 Biology and Biochemistry, Educational and professional program "Genetics".

-The Biology test consists of multiple-choice questions.
-Each task has four possible answers, of which only one is correct.
+The genetics test consists of multiple-choice questions.
+Each question has four possible answers, of which only one is correct.

 The total number of test items is 63.
 The test takes 120 minutes to complete.

-The answer to each task is counted as one test score if only one correct answer is given and is not counted if an incorrect answer is given, or more than one answer is given, or no answer is given.
+The answer to each task is counted as one test mark if only one correct answer is given, and is not counted if an incorrect answer is given, or more than one answer is given, or no answer is given.

-The total number of test points gained is 63.
+The total number of test scores was 63.

-Converting test scores to a grade on a 200-point scale is done using a table:
+The test scores are converted into a grade on a 200-point scale using a table: